 Evidently, Positano is more than just beautiful buildings and tasty pizza.
 It is surrounded by stunning beaches that will blow you away.
 These Positano beaches all offer something different that will make your Italian getaway something to remember.

-If you are heading to other magical places in Italy like Cinque Terre, be sure to know where the best Cinque Terre beaches are!
+If you are heading to other magical places in Italy like Cinque Terre, know where the best Cinque Terre beaches are!

 Like this post?
 Pin “Best Positano Beaches” for LATER!